-The new all online 18 credit Certificate in Horticulture consists of six basic horticulture classes pertinent to anyone working in any aspect of the horticulture industry.
+The all online 18 credit Certificate in Horticulture consists of six basic horticulture classes pertinent to anyone working in any aspect of the horticulture industry.
 The courses are Principles of Plant Growth, Applied Agricultural Chemistry, Soils Science, Landscape Plants, Irrigation for Golf and Landscape, and Turfgrasses for Golf and Landscape.
 This certificate is being marketed mainly to people working in the golf and landscape industries, but it is pertinent to any horticulture field and would have value to a new student without industry experience.
+The Advanced Certificate in Horticulture is a 30 credit, fully online program focused on advanced plant science and horticulture principles.
+With courses including Integrated Pest Management, Materials Calculations and Turfgrass Science, the program is for anyone working in the golf, landscape or horticulture industry and seeking to enhance their career.